danySam/clean_js/README.md

 ## Introduction
 - Not going to spend much time talking about if writing clean code is an art or a skill
+- Some of these are guidelines
-- Some of these are guidlines
+- Some of these are specific to JS, but most can be applied into any language
 - Hoping that by the end of the talk you get a feel of what is clean code, how to make code cleaner, etc
 - Myself: Software consultant from nilenso.
 Been working with Rupeek for over 6 months.
 - The points discussed today are not exhaustive and they are not rules.
 I am going to addressing some code issues using examples from the services that I have worked with.